The Warehouse Group

-The Warehouse Group (TWG) was established by Stephen Tindall in 1982 and is the largest retail group in operation in New Zealand.
-It is a corporate conglomerate that consists of The Warehouse, Warehouse Stationery and Noel Leeming.
+The Warehouse Group (TWG) is the largest retail group in New Zealand, consisting of the Warehouse, Warehouse Stationery and Noel Leeming.
+Headquartered in the Auckland suburb of Northcote, it was established by Stephen Tindall in 1982 and it is a public company listed on the NZX exchange.

 History

 "The Warehouse" logo used up to 2006.
 No stores in New Zealand use this version anymore.
 All stores in Australia used this logo until they were renamed in 2008.

 The first Warehouse Group store opened in Wairau Road North Shore, Auckland in 1982.
 In 1994, Warehouse was added to the New Zealand Exchange under the symbol TWH.
 In 1996, a distribution center opened on the North Island.
 In 2000, it was added to the NZSE 10 index.
 The group acquired Clint's Crazy Bargains and Silly Solly's in Australia that same year.

 In 2003, the Warehouse Australia brand was launched.
 In 2005, a lab store was launched in the Hamilton suburb of Te Rapa.
 That same year, the Warehouse brand was relaunched with new lower-case logo, announced its plan to enter the liquor market and that it would end operations in Australia by Christmas.
 In 2005, Warehouse Australia was sold to Catalyst Investment Managers and Castle Harlan Australian Mezzanine Partners for A$92 million (NZ$99m).

 In 2006, the Warehouse began selling alcoholic beverages in selected stores and launched a new set of stores branded The Warehouse Extra at Sylvia Park, Auckland, which included full grocery as well as pharmacies, cafés, and bakeries.
 At the time, the stores were considered an unproven experiment and many viewed them as an emulation of the American Wal-Mart model.
 However, due to supply chain issues, The Warehouse Extra stores were closed in 2009.

 In 2007, the company celebrated its 25th anniversary and marked the occasion by releasing 13,000 balloons, causing concerns from environmentalists.
 In 2009, the first smaller-concept store, The Warehouse Local, opened in Mosgiel.
 In 2010, the Warehouse opened a store in Gisborne, New Zealand, the first large format store since the opening of The Warehouse Sylvia Park in 2006.
 In 2012, The Warehouse ceased its instore pharmacy offer.
 Later that year, The Warehouse announced it was buying the electronics retailer The Noel Leeming Group for $65 million.

 In 2013, The Warehouse Group held a one-day online-only sale across all brands in the group called Click Madness.
 During that same year, the company purchased Torpedo7, No. 1 Fitness, Shotgun Supplements, Insight Traders, and Shop HQ, the latter of which included the online pet retailer, pet.co.nz, and the online baby product company, baby.co.nz.